Awesome Health Benefits of Cucumber That You Need to Know

 Table of Contents

 It is summer and it is advisable to eat foods with high water content.
 Cucumber is one such food that contains water naturally.
 You may be surprised to know that the cool cucumber does not just work wonders as a face mask or dark circle remover.
-It has some fabulous health benefits, says leading Dietitian Avni Kaul.
+It has some fabulous health benefits, says leading Dietician Avni Kaul.

 Cucumbers and salads are almost synonymous with each other.
 It is considered a fruit as well as a vegetable by many as it belongs to the same plant family as that of the pumpkin, squash, or watermelon, i.e. the Cucurbitaceae family.
 Magically, refreshing cucumbers are long and lean and available in several colours.
 They have a distinct mild melon-like taste and smell because of the presence of aldehydes.
 The slight bitterness of cucumber skin is due to the presence of cucurbitacins in it.

 Cucumbers contain 96% water.
 They are perfect for detoxification and preventing dehydration.
 Cucumbers are high in phytonutrients and vitamin K. They are a good source of pantothenic acid and Molybdenum.
 They also have copper, potassium, manganese, vitamin C, B1, phosphorus, magnesium, and vitamin.
-Here, India’s leading Dietitian for weight loss Avni Kaul shares some of the wonderful health benefits of cucumber that you need to know.
+Here, India’s leading Dietician for weight loss Avni Kaul shares some of the wonderful health benefits of cucumber that you need to know.

 Excellent for hydration and detoxification